imguolao/monaco-vue/README.md

 # monaco-vue

-Use monaco-editor loaded from CDN in Vue 2&3, no need to configure plugins in `webpack` (or `rollup`, ` vite`) and other packaging tools.
+Use `monaco-editor` loaded from CDN in Vue 2&3, no need to bundling.

 [![gitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/imguolao/monaco-vue/blob/main/LICENSE) [![npm version](https://img.shields.io/npm/v/@guolao/vue-monaco-editor.svg?style=flat)](https://www.npmjs.com/package/@guolao/vue-monaco-editor)

 English | [简体中文](https://github.com/imguolao/monaco-vue/blob/main/README.zh-CN.md)

+## Why

+The `monaco-editor` doesn't support ESM very well, which results in large files when the code is bundled.

+But the official team has written a loader to lazy load files of the editor remotely, so we can load the files from a CDN to use it.

-If you wanna use monaco-editor as an `NPM Package`, loading `monaco-editor` files from `node_modules` and bundling them into your code, you still need to use the plugin for the packaging tool.
-See [here](#npm-package).
+If you still want to import `monaco-editor` files from `node_modules` and bundle them into your code (without using remote loading), you will need to use a bundling tool.See [here](#npm-package).

 ## Installation